oliver-coates/OakAsh-ThornWiki/Oak Ash and Thorn Wiki/Oak Ash and Thorn Wiki/Technology & Science/Magic/Ferrobending.md

 Ferrobenders will specifically tailor the blend of metals used in their steelskin to give a good balance of mobility, mass, and protection, while still being sustainable within their ferrobending ability.

 Vision from within a steelskin varies based on the ability of the ferrobender.
 While keeping close against the skin for the rest of the body, ferrobenders will fashion the metal protecting their heads into different shapes, give greater protection and allowing for external vision.
 - Lower Faul ferrobenders commonly form their head protection into two planes, one running perpendicular to each cheek, allowing for a slanted horizontal slit to give vision.
-Similar to a suit of knights armour.
+Similar to that of knights armour.
 - Higher Faul ferrobenders take artistic license with their head protection, taking its design as a point of pride.
 The finer control over their metal allows them to have finer slits or grills for vision.
 - Extremely competent ferrobenders will often not need to rely of their own human vision, and will rely entirely upon the sense granted by their controlled metal.